invividl/recipes-ratings-analysis/README.md

 Our baseline model predicts the rating of a recipe (1-5) using five features: `calories`, `minutes`, `protein (PDV)`, `n_ingredients`, and `meal`.
 Among these features, four (`calories`, `minutes`, `protein (PDV)`, and `n_ingredients`) are quantitative, while `meal` is nominal.
 For preprocessing, we applied one-hot encoding to the `meal` column to transform it into binary indicators, while leaving the numerical features unchanged.
 All steps, including feature transformation and model training, were implemented in a single sklearn pipeline.

-The baseline model uses a Logistic Regression classifier wrapped in `OneVsRestClassifier`, with `class_weight='balanced'` to address the imbalance in the dataset, where `rating = 5` dominates.
+The baseline model uses a **Logistic Regression** classifier wrapped in `OneVsRestClassifier`, with `class_weight='balanced'` to address the imbalance in the dataset, where `rating = 5` dominates.
 On the test set, the model achieved an accuracy of 22%, with a weighted F1-score of **0.29.** While the model demonstrates some ability to predict the majority class (`rating = 5`), its performance on minority classes is poor, as evidenced by the low macro-average F1-score of 0.11.
 This indicates that the current model struggles to generalize to unseen data and handle the imbalanced dataset effectively.

+<iframe src="assets/baseline_model.html" width="800" height="400" frameborder="0"></iframe>

 ### Classification Report for Baseline Model
               precision    recall  f1-score   support